Free Crisis Therapy

 3 ) Select the option to participate in the Crisis Therapy Project

 When filling out the information for your Directory listings you'll see a section called "CRISIS THERAPY PROJECT."
 This section is optional.
 Select this if you want to offer free therapy to someone affected by a crisis AND you are qualified to offer therapy for crisis, trauma, grief, or first responders.
 Participating therapists need to offer a minimum of 6 sessions.

 Below are the steps you need to take if you're thinking about participating in the Crisis Therapy Project.

 Click any step to see details.

 1 ) Read the Fine Print

-- The Thero Resource Directory is a separate initiative from the Crisis Therapy Project.
-Any licensed provider can be listed in the Thero Directory for free, regardless of whether they join the Crisis Therapy Project.
+- The Thero Resource Directory and the Crisis Therapy Project are separate initiatives.
+Any licensed provider can be listed in the Thero Directory for free, regardless of whether they want to participate in the Crisis Therapy Project.

-- The Crisis Therapy Project uses the directory to remove barriers between therapists offering free therapy and the people affected by crises.
+- The Crisis Therapy Project is an initiative to remove barriers between qualified therapists who want to offer free therapy and people who are looking for free therapy.

 - Therapist will display to people searching for free crisis therapy (thero.org/crisis) if they 1) Add their listing in the Thero Resource Directory AND 2) Have selected a Crisis Therapy Project option on their listing.